Evanjkies/Election_Analysis/README.md

   - Charles Casper Stockham
   - Diana DeGette
   - Raymon Anthony Doane
-The candidate results were:
+- The candidate results were:
   - Charles Casper Stockham received 23% of the vote and 85213 votes
   - Diana DeGette received 73.8% of the vote and 272892 votes
-  - Raymon ANthony Doane received 3.1% of the vote and 11606 votes The winner of the election was:
+  - Raymon Anthony Doane received 3.1% of the vote and 11606 votes
+- The winner of the election was:
   - Diana DeGette who received 73.8% of the vote and 272892 votes

 ## Challenge Overview